-If you dig deep your nose on the place where you sprayed perfume, the combination of Geranium and Carnation might give it a “dirty smell”, depending on if it’s too hot outside.
+If you dig deep your nose at the place where you sprayed perfume, the combination of Geranium and Carnation might give it a “dirty smell”, depending on if it’s too hot outside.

 - Tonka Bean

-This gives it interplay between human and animalic powdery musks that should have been stronger, present, without being somewhat one dimensional.
+This gives it an interplay between human and animalic powdery musks that should have been stronger, and present, without being somewhat one-dimensional.